michaelbeaumont/k8rn/README.md

 - SSH key for flux
   - Must be a deploy key for this repo
 - Age key for SOPS-encrypted data with flux
+- A KMS service for talos, I'm using [talos-unlockr](https://github.com/michaelbeaumont/talos-unlockr) to easily unlock things on demand.

 The cluster nodes have to be assigned IPs reachable from your machine.